 Replay is expanding what’s possible when it comes to understanding the customer experience online.
 How?
-Session replay logs all user interactions on a web site or app for the purpose of creating high-fidelity session recreations that can be re-watched and understood at a later date.
-This video-like reproduction is known as session replay or session playback.
+FullStory uses autocapture to log all user interaction data on a website or app in a privacy-first way.
+Then, FullStory uses that data to create exact, context-rich recreations of a user’s session.
 (For a more in-depth discussion of session replay, see what is session replay in the definitive guide).

 Session replay is useful for providing context for user frustration received directly through feedback.
 For example, you can connect a given user’s feedback to their specific session, so if a customer has a problem, you can watch their session and see just what was going wrong.
 Unfortunately, only a subset of users will provide direct feedback about frustrating experiences and many frustrating experiences will go undetected.

-And when it comes to customer frustration, FullStory also indexes user behaviors that correlate to negative, frustrating online experiences, making those events searchable to developers, designers, customer support, and other teams.
-Once these sessions are identified, they can be researched in-depth using session replay.
+FullStory automatically captures and indexes every interaction—including user behaviors that correlate to negative, frustrating online experiences.
+These events are easily searchable to developers, designers, customer support, and other teams.
+Once frustrated sessions and pages are identified, they can be researched and remedied with FullStory insights.

 2. Frustration signals captured in session replay

 What online behaviors signal user frustration?
-While yelling, keyboard pounding, mouse slamming, exasperated muttering, and making obscene gestures at the computer screen (or mobile device) are all clear signs of frustration, they're not capable of being captured in session replay.
-However, frustration can be signaled to FullStory through on-screen behaviors—things like excessive clicking on specific elements or mouse thrashing, to name only two examples.
+While yelling, keyboard pounding, mouse slamming, exasperated muttering, and making obscene gestures at the computer screen (or mobile device) are all clear signs of frustration, they're not able to be captured in session replay.
+However, frustration can be signaled to FullStory through on-screen behaviors—things like excessive clicking on specific elements or mouse thrashing, and many more.

 What are Rage Clicks?

-Rage Clicks occur when users rapid-fire click (or tap) on your site or app.
+Rage Clicks occur when users rapidly click (or tap) on your site or app.
 Rage clicking is the digital equivalent of cursing to release frustration.